nipkownix/re4_tweaks/README.md

  * **60 FPS fixes** - Tries to fix some issues left by the people who created the 60 FPS mode in this port.
 Currently, it changes the following:
     * Fixes the speed of falling items, making them not fall at double speed.
 This issue was one of the first issues people noticed (when this port was still being teased in trailers), but Q-LOC never fixed it, even after releasing 6 patches.
 	* When running in 60 FPS, some QTEs require extremely fast button presses to work.
 This gets even worse in Professional difficulty, making it seem almost impossible to survive the minecart and the statue bridge QTEs.
 This fix makes QTEs that involve rapid button presses much more forgiving.
+	* Makes Ashley's bust physics consistent between 30 and 60FPS
+	* Makes backwards-turn speed consistent between 30 and 60FPS

  * **Ashley's fixed camera angles** - Unlocks the JP-only classic camera angles during Ashley's segment.

+ * **Leon's mafia outfit in cutscenes** - Allows the game to properly display Leon's mafia outfit ("Special 2") in cutscenes.

+ * **ViolenceLevelOverride** - Allows overriding the level of violence, making it possible to censor/uncensor the game.

+ * **Silent armored Ashley** - Silence Ashley's armored outfit ("Special 2").
+For those who also hate the constant "Clank Clank Clank".

+ * **Sprint toggle** - Changes sprint key to act like a toggle instead of needing to be held.

+ * **DisableQTE** - Disables most of the QTEs, making them pass automatically.

+ * **AutomaticMashingQTE** - Unlike the previous option, this only automates the "mashing" QTEs, making them pass automatically.
+Prompts are still shown!

  * **Skip intro logos** - Whether to skip the beginning Capcom etc intro logos when starting up the game.